 5Use your time efficiently

-If you’re running out of time, make an educated guess and come back to it if you have time at the end.
-You can maximise your chance of selecting the right answer by eliminating any you know to be wrong and trying to roughly arrive at an answer in your head, to help you better guess which answer may be correct.
+If you’re running out of time, make an educated guess and come back to it if you have time in the end.
+You can maximize your chance of selecting the right answer by eliminating any you know to be wrong and trying to roughly arrive at an answer in your head, to help you better guess which answer may be correct.